Data-and-Trust-Alliance/DPS/specification.md

 ### 4.2.8 Data format

-Describes the nature of the data within the dataset, such as numerical, textual, or multimedia, helping users understand what kind of information is contained within the file or dataset.,
+Describes the nature of the data within the dataset, such as numerical, textual, or multimedia, helping users understand what kind of information is contained within the file or dataset.

 - Element-Name: `format`
 - cardinality: 0..*